eclipse-threadx/rtos-docs/rtos-docs/netx-duo/netx-duo-http/Chapter3.md

 ---
 title: 'Chapter 3 - Description of NetX Duo HTTP Services'
-description: 'This chapter contains a description of all NetX Duo HTTP services (listed below) in alphabetical order except for the 'NetX' (IPv4 only) equivalent of the same service are paired together).'
+description: 'This chapter contains a description of all NetX Duo HTTP services (listed below) in alphabetical order except for the NetX (IPv4 only) equivalent of the same service are paired together.'
 ---

 # Chapter 3 - Description of NetX Duo HTTP Services

-This chapter contains a description of all NetX Duo HTTP services (listed below) in alphabetical order except for the 'NetX' (IPv4 only) equivalent of the same service are paired together).
+This chapter contains a description of all NetX Duo HTTP services (listed below) in alphabetical order except for the \'NetX\' (IPv4 only) equivalent of the same service are paired together.

 In the **Return Values** section in the following API descriptions, values in BOLD are not affected by the **NX_DISABLE_ERROR_CHECKING** define that is used to disable API error checking, while non-bold values are completely disabled.